Mickai55/DevFlow/README.md

 DevFlow is an app similar to StackOverflow, built using Next.js 14 with Server Actions and a variety of other technologies.

-It's designed to facilitate developer collaboration, problem-solving, and knowledge-sharing within the tech community.
+It's designed to facilitate developer collaboration, problem-solving, and knowledge-sharing within the geek community.

 ## Functionalities